 “Brought at three in the morning; skull fractured; unknown — Brought at midnight; drowned under the Bridge of Arts; a pack of cards in the pocket; unknown — Child newly born; fund dead from cold at the door of a hotel; unknown.”

 Sometimes word spread about the arrival of certain corpses and encouraged large crowds to appear at La Morgue.
 For instance, in 1836, the corpse of an unfortunate wretch, “an individual of a certain age, and of a handsome and noble face, who had his throat cut [was brought to the morgue].”
-Speculation as to the cause of his death resulted in people believing he had been murdered.
+Speculation as to the cause of his death resulted in people believing he had been murdered and thus many people were hanging out at La Morgue to get a glimpse.
 However, when his body was claimed, it was discovered he was “an English physician of the name of Sherlock, who, in a fit of insanity brought about by an immoderate use of spirituous liquors, had cut his own throat with a razor.”

-By the late 1800s, there was much discussion about public showings of corpses and whether or not they should occur.
-There were also complaints that some visitors viewed corpses solely for morbid curiosity and that such visits were heartbreaking for relatives.
+By the late 1800s, there was much discussion about public showings of corpses and people hanging at La Morgue for entertainment.
+Arguments also ensued about whether such activities should be allowed by the general public.
+There were also complaints that some visitors viewed corpses solely for morbid curiosity, just many people did when they visited Madame Tussaud‘s Chamber of Horrors in England.
+Moreover, such visits by curiosity seekers proved heartbreaking for relatives.
 In addition, there were concerns about securing bodies.
 Critics also began to argue that not everyone needed to see the corpses.
 They believed inquirers should only see bodies that corresponded in sex, age, etc. to the individual with whom the inquirers were attempting to identify.
-These objections and that idea that viewing corpses was a scandalous thing, soon ended the once popular La Morgue corpse exhibitions.
+These objections and that idea that viewing corpses was a scandalous thing, soon ended hanging out at La Morgue and the corpse exhibitions.

 - Sanderson, Robert Louis, Through France the French Syntax, 1907, p.
 37.